 Search the Library Databases to find references to articles and newspaper articles.
 The following databases will be helpful for this particular assignment.
 Some of the articles will be available right in the database.
 If you only find a reference or citation to an article, then the next step is to see if we have the source where the article was published.
 The source is the magazine or newspaper title.

-Canadian Reference and Current Affairs (CBCA)
+Canadian Business and Current Affairs (CBCA)

 CPI-Q (Canadian Periodical Index)

 Lexis Nexis Academic